Saudi Arabia's first new cinema in decades to open April 18

 Saudi Arabians are avid consumers of Western media and culture.
 Despite the cinema ban, Hollywood films and recent television series are widely watched at home and discussed.

-"We think it's going to be the prettiest movie theater in the world," Aron said.
+"We think it's going to be the prettiest movie theatre in the world," Aron said.
 "It's a dramatic building."

 To serve a population of more than 32 million, the majority of whom are under the age of 30, Saudi Arabia wants to set up around 350 cinemas with over 2,500 screens by 2030, which it hopes will attract nearly US$1 billion in annual box office sales.